mrgeppetto/SplitPDF/README.md

 # SplitPDF
-C# PDF Split and Combine Application for training and testing
+C# PDF Split and Combine Application for training and testing using PDFSharp and UI Designed with Figma